-Chicago, April 7 .- A dispatch to the Inter Ocean from Hot Springs, Arkan-印尼, 西印艺相3 Miss Poar) M. White, daughter of W. White, the millionaire manufacturer Cleveland, and former congressman, has been sceretly married here at St. Luke's Episcopal church to James L. Bancroft, who three weeks ago was a clerk behind the desk of one of the rominent hatels of Palm Beach, Fla. / The wadding was the culmination of romance which started with love at Bancroft gave up his pofrat sight. sition on the second day after meeting Miss White.
+Chicago, April 7 .- A dispatch to the Inter Ocean from Hot Springs, Arkanas, says: Miss Pearl M. White, daughter of W. White, the millionaire manufacturer Cleveland, and former cougressman, as been secretly married here at St. Luke's Episcopal courch to James L. Bancroft, who three weeks ago was a clork behind the desk of one of the prominent hotels of Paim Beach, Fla.
+The wedding was the culmination of romance which started with love at irst sight.
+Bancroft gave up his position on the second day after meeting Mies White.
 His home is in Brookline, Mass, and he is 25 years of age.
 His parents are poor.
 The couple have left for the bride's home.
-FLOYD E. ROCK Insurance Manager Disappeared Suddenly Last Sunday.
+FLOYD E, ROCK Insurance Manager Disappeared Suddenly Last Sunday.